voxowl/particubes/particubes-dot-com/content/privacy-policy.md

 #### Business Transaction

-If Broom LLC is involved in a merger, acquisition or asset sale, your Personal Information may be transferred as a business asset.
+If Voxowl INC is involved in a merger, acquisition or asset sale, your Personal Information may be transferred as a business asset.
 In such cases, we will provide notice before your Personal Information is transferred and/or becomes subject to a different Privacy Policy.

 #### Security